-These courgette pancakes are great if you're looking for a savoury pancake recipe, and they are gluten free.
+These gluten free courgette pancakes are savoury pancakes, very similar to courgette fritters or vegetable patties.
 They are really easy to make, sneak in a bit of extra veg, and are very versatile.
-Try them for lunch topped with eggs, cottage or cream cheese, or your favourite dip.
+Try them for a healthy lunch or breakfast, topped with eggs, or cottage cheese.

 I've been meaning to experiment with savoury pancakes for a while.
-I make these healthy oat pancakes so often for lunch, that I thought adding a savoury option to our lunchtime menu would provide more variety.
-And as it's courgette season, that seemed the obvious ingredient to add!
+I make these healthy oat pancakes and oat flour crepes so often, that I thought adding a savoury option to our menu would provide more variety.
+And as it's courgette season, courgette pancakes seemed the obvious choice!

-Courgette: also known as zucchini.
-Try to choose a fairly firm courgette as it'll be easier to grate, and contain less water.
-If you grown your own, and they've turned into marrows, use these for soup, rather than this recipe!
+Courgette (zucchini): Try to choose a fairly firm courgette as it'll be easier to grate, and contain less water.
+If you grown your own, and they've turned into marrows, use these for soup or curry, rather than this recipe!

-Rolled or porridge oats: oats are naturally gluten free, and high in beneficial fibre.
+Rolled or porridge oats: These healthy courgette pancakes are made with oats rather than wheat flour.
+Oats are naturally gluten free, and high in beneficial fibre.
 They are also higher in protein than wheat flour.
 However, oats can become contaminated with gluten during processing, so make sure you buy certified gluten free oats if you need to avoid gluten for health reasons.

 Egg and milk: just one medium sized egg, plus whichever kind of milk you prefer (dairy or non dairy)